-The Phoenix is the first engineered at-home device to use Li-ESWT technology designed to treat the penile tissues.
+The Phoenix is the first engineered at-home device to use Li-ESWT technology designed to help "get it up" easier and enjoy better sex and sexual performance.
 Li-ESWT is the scientific term for low intensity extracorporeal shockwave therapy.
 The term is often used interchangeably with alternative phrasing such as acoustic wave therapy or sound wave therapy.

 The Phoenix has been out since 2019/2020 and is currently going through the rigorous process of becoming FDA approved.
 Until that day arrives, more and more men who are learning about Li-ESWT are trying out the 90 day home trial with the Phoenix to see and reap the benefits themselves.

 As of today, over 55,000 men have used The Phoenix and most of the men who have done a home trial are keeping their devices for the future.
-There are approximately 300 critical reviews on their website, reviews on various erectile dysfunction forums, YouTube videos (although the majority of these videos seem to be copying each other… in my opinion) and other blogs.
-It has also been featured in magazines like Maxim, and are used alongside other treatments offered at various men’s health clinics throughout the U.S, such as with Dr. Amy B. Killen, Dr. Kien Vuu and a few others.
+There are approximately 300 critical reviews on their website, reviews on various erectile dysfunction forums, YouTube videos (although the majority of these videos seem to be copying each other… in my opinion), and other blogs.
+It has also been featured in magazines like Maxim, and is used alongside other treatments offered at various men’s health clinics throughout the U.S., such as with Dr. Amy B. Killen, Dr. Kien Vuu, and a few others.

-The Phoenix Shockwave Device Was Designed For Treating The Penis And Performance Issues In The Bedroom
+The Phoenix Shockwave Device Was Designed For Helping Men "Get it Up" And Performance Issues In The Bedroom

 The Phoenix device has a specific protocol designed by partnered Urologist Dr. Paul Thompson, giving men the best success when using this type of technology.
 It consists of an initial protocol lasting 120 days, where a guy would use The Phoenix for a month doing 2 treatments per week (8 treatments for one month), followed by a one month rest period.
 After this initial cycle, you can repeat this process again totaling 120 days (minimum 16 treatments in those 4 months).
 From there, you evaluate your results and retreat as needed in the future or whenever results start to fade.

 ***Using a penis pump is optional to the protocol, but it is suggested to use one in combination to yield better results.
-Penis pumps have always been a treatment option for ED in the past because it can help induce erections by bringing rich blood flow to the penis for healing and rehabilitation.
+Penis pumps have always been a treatment option for sexual performance in the past because they can help men "rise to the occasion".

-Although results with The Phoenix do vary per individual, it is important to consider your current health status, lifestyle choices and understanding that sexual performance issues can be caused by a numerous amount of other factors that the Phoenix may or may not address (Hormonal imbalances, performance anxiety, relationship issues, medication side effects, etc. are some examples/variables that The Phoenix cannot address).
+Although results with The Phoenix do vary per individual, it is important to consider your current health status, and lifestyle choices, and understand that sexual performance issues can be caused by numerous amount of other factors that the Phoenix may or may not address (Hormonal imbalances, performance anxiety, relationship issues, medication side effects, etc. are some examples/variables that The Phoenix cannot address).

-If you are an avid reader like myself, have tried shockwave therapy in a men’s clinic setting and/or have tried The Phoenix, then you would know how great Li-ESWT is to not only prevent the natural decline in blood flow that men face with age, but to also be used to maintain performance for the years to come.
+If you are an avid reader like myself, have tried shockwave therapy in a men’s clinic setting and/or have tried The Phoenix, then you would know how great Li-ESWT is to not only prevent the natural sexual decline that men face with age, but to also be used to maintain performance for the years to come.

 How Can Li-ESWT Help Men With Sexual Health Related Issues?